 \section{Introduction}

-To reach the European goal of carbon neutrality in $2050$, electricity generation and consumption must undergo radical changes.
-While the share of renewable generation needs to increase, electrification of other sectors through devices such as \glspl{EV} and \glspl{HP} will drive up and reshape electricity demand.
-This extensive installation of \glspl{DER} on end user level will introduce more uncertainty and volatility, and thus radically change the requirements to the operation of distribution grids.
-Originally designed for the supply of consumers based on centralized generation, distribution grids will increasingly be used as carriers of volatile and often bi-directional power flows \cite{6395792}.
-Thus, the active management of distribution grids based on the emerging smart grid techniques for monitoring, control, and communication is seen as a requirement for \glspl{DSO} \cite{zhao2014review}.
-With the improving capability and affordability of \gls{ICT}, the utilization of end user flexibility, commonly referred to as demand response, is becoming more attractive.
-By reducing equipment loading during peak hours, \glspl{DSO} can use local flexibility to delay or avoid investments for reinforcement of transformers and power lines \cite{spiliotis2016demand}.
+To reach the European goal of carbon neutrality in 2050, electricity generation and consumption must undergo radical changes.
+While the share of renewable generation needs to increase, electrification through devices such as \glspl{EV} and \glspl{HP} will drive up and reshape electricity demand.
+This extensive installation of \glspl{DER} will introduce more uncertainty and volatility, which radically changes usage of \glspl{DN}, potentially requiring expensive grid reinforcements.

+A widely discussed alternative is the use of end user flexibility, referred to as demand response \cite{spiliotis2016demand}.
+By reducing equipment loading at peak hours, \glspl{DSO} can use local flexibility to delay or avoid investments for reinforcement of transformers and power lines.